 That problem won't exist with Michigan: Because of the solid legislation and huge market — the state has an estimated 10 million people as of 2020 — there will be no sportsbook that won't want to be live as soon as they can.
 And because costs will be lower compared to other states, they'll be able to be aggressive with odds and promos, which directly benefits the consumer.
 That will be especially true in the early months of Michigan sports betting as operators rush out of the gate to acquire users and gain market share before the market matures.

 Michigan's biggest problem is that its promising market has taken so long to go live.

 It will be at least a year from when sports betting was technically legalized to when Michiganders can their first legal online bet.
 Though retail betting opened in March 2020, only a handful of retail sportsbooks were able to go live before both the state's three commercial casinos as well as roughly two-dozen tribal casinos closed due to the COVID-19 pandemic.

-In November, the three commercial cainos were forced to close again.
-Tribal casinos, which aren't subject to the state laws, intended to remain open, but most are in remote regions inconvenient to most bettors.
+In November, the three commercial casinos were forced to close again.
+Tribal casinos, which aren't subject to the laws, intended to remain open, but most are in remote regions inconvenient to most bettors.
 Without online options, legal wagering was effectively illegal again.